cheenusrivel/nft-go-api/README.md

 Store into RDBS (PostgreSQL) the unique NRIC and wallet address

-POST API Response with a Receipt produce by hash the API body
+POST API Response with a Receipt produce by hash the API body (Hash is used due to one way encrytion)

 docker-compose.yaml script for PostgreSQL DB